-If you love baking then you probably already have most of these baking tools in your kitchen.
-If you are new to baking than I hope these will serve as a guide to stock your new baking journey.
-And if you have a baker friend than this might just be the gift guide you need to find her something for the holidays.
-So, here are just 15 tools every baker needs.
+If you love baking, then you probably already have most of these baking tools in your kitchen.
+However, if you are new to baking, then I hope this post will serve as a guide to your new baking journey.
+And, if you have a baker friend, then you can use this guide as an idea for a gift for her for the holidays or her special occasion.
+So, here are the essential 15 tools every baker needs.

-I started baking at a very early age and have moved quite a few countries and kitchens often leaving some of my most loved tools behind.
-Every time I had to stock my new kitchen I’d tell myself, this time I’d be smarter and make the right choices.
+I started baking at a very early age and as a beginner baker, I have moved to quite a few countries and kitchens often leaving some of my most loved tools behind.
+Every time I had to stock my new kitchen I'd tell myself, this time I'd be smarter and make the right choices.

 Well, fast forward through the years and I do have more than I need.
 Quite a few that I have used just once and realized it wasn't a necessity.
 Needless to say, I've often spent good money on useless tools.

-This is why I decided that I wanted to make a list of just 15 baking tools that I think are absolutely necessary for every home baker.
-I’ve compiled this list based on my own experience, as well as the frequent questions I receive from my blog readers.
-Most of all, I hope you’ll find it helpful in your own baking.
+This is why I decided that I wanted to make a list of just 15 baking tools that I think are must-haves for every home baker.
+I've compiled this list based on my own experience, as well as the frequent questions I receive from my blog readers.
+Most of all, I hope you'll find it helpful in your own baking, especially for beginners.

 Of course, I would love to hear your comments and suggestions.
 These are in no particular order of importance.